International Shipping

 PM1 tooth from brown bear (Ursus arctos)150.010.15

 • The CITES permit document must be validated by Customs before it leaves your country.
-Arrange with your FedEx Express office to have the permit validated before it leaves.
-If FedEx cannot provide validation, you will have to contact the nearest Customs office to make the appropriate arrangements.
+Arrange to have the permit validated before it leaves your country.

 • Please give special attention to the full and correct completion of the CITES permit.
 Contact the lab prior to sending material from CITES species and refer to the information about the completion and validation of the permit below.

-1) Original copies should be placed in an envelope within the shipping container.
+1) Original documents should be placed in an envelope inside the shipping container.
 Boldly mark the outside of this envelope as follows: “DO NOT REMOVE THESE ORIGINAL DOCUMENTS.
 THEY ARE REQUIRED FOR CLEARANCE UPON ENTRY TO THE U.S.

-3) The Waybill pouch, supplied by FedEx, should also be secured on the outside of the box.
-This must contain the FedEx Air Waybill and your Commercial Invoice.
+2) The Waybill pouch should be secured on the outside of the box.
+This must contain the Air Waybill, Commercial Invoice, and copies of the validated CITES and USFWS permit(s).

 Once your parcel has been sent out for shipment, email Matson’s Lab at DoScience@matsonslab.com and let us know that it is on the way!